mercadopago/devsite-docs/guides/checkout-pro/integrate-preferences.en.md

 ---
 live_demo_code_action:
  - title: Try our Checkout Pro
- - description: Build the Checkout Pro visual experience in real time.
-When you are all set, download or copy the generated code to add it to your website or share with a developer.
+ - description: Build the Checkout Pro visual experience in real-time.
+When you are all set, download or copy the generated code to add it to your website or share it with a developer.
  - link: /developers/en/live-demo/checkout-pro
  - image:https://http2.mlstatic.com/storage/dx-devsite/docs-assets/custom-upload/2023/9/6/1696615115358-Group34359.png
  - linkName: Demo